assignUser/maud/globbing.rst

 (Unless we delegate to a dedicated globbing utility as in ``Globbing(*)``, which can reduce that time significantly for large projects.)
 ``Maud``'s globbing aggressively caches results, filtering from those cached results on each new glob.
-This means the overhead of actually listing files is only paid once per rebuild; each new glob incurs less than a tenth of that overhead.
+This means the overhead of actual filesystem access is only paid once per rebuild; each new glob incurs less than a tenth of that overhead.

 ``Loading the cache`` is also once-per-build overhead. ``Maud`` stores glob results